baobaoanddavid/baobaoanddavid.github.io/content/faqs.md

 Q: Are either of you changing your last name?

-A: No, we will be keeping our given last names.
+A: No, we are keeping our last names.

 # Contacting Us